mastodon/documentation/Using-the-API/API.md

     POST /api/v1/statuses/:id/mute
     POST /api/v1/statuses/:id/unmute

 Only makes sense for statuses featured inside notifications directed at the user.
-Muting a status will prevent replies to it, favourites and replies of it from appearing in the user's notifications.
+Muting a status will prevent replies to it, favourites and replies of it from appearing in the user’s notifications.

 Returns the target [Status](#status).